-Gun offenses range from misdemeanor level offenses such as carrying a weapon without a license to more serious felony offenses such as possession of an illegal firearm, sawed off shotgun, or machine gun that carries up to a five year penalty for illegal possession.
-Possession of a firearm during commission of a felony could include up to life imprisonment.
+Gun offenses range from misdemeanor level offenses such as carrying a weapon without a license to more serious felony offenses such as possession of an illegal firearm, sawed-off shotgun, or machine gun that carries up to a five-year penalty for illegal possession.
+Possession of a firearm during the commission of a felony could include up to life imprisonment.

 People should always be careful carrying guns near schools.
-It is illegal for someone to possess guns in unauthorized locations such as a school safety zone, school functions, on a bus or other transportations furnished by school.
+It is illegal for someone to possess guns in unauthorized locations such as a school safety zone, school functions, on a bus, or other transportations furnished by a school.
 Possessing firearms at a school is a misdemeanor.
-If someone possesses a firearm at school and does not have a license to possess a weapon; it can become a felony with a fifteen year sentence and up to a $10,000 fine.
+If someone possesses a firearm at school and does not have a license to possess a weapon; it can become a felony with a fifteen-year sentence and up to a $10,000 fine.

 No person is allowed to carry a weapon without a license except under certain situations.
 You can carry a weapon enclosed in a case and unloaded unless otherwise prohibited by the law, or loaded if it is a rifle or a shotgun on your own property, your own home, your own vehicle, or your own place of business.